rritec/powerbi/Notebooks/PBI_01_04_Power Query Editor Combine Data.md

 		- Full Outer Join
 		- Left Anti Join
 		- Right Anti Join
+1. Can you show null mesures coresponding rows in the report?
+	No. As a work around we can replace NULL with something(like Zero,NA,...etc)
 1. Understand below data and answer questions?
 	- Table 1